VincentZalzal/check_lastpass_pw/README.md

 # check_lastpass_pw

 This is a simple python script to check a password CSV export file against the Pwned Passwords database.
-This should work directly with LastPass and Keepass export files.
+This should work directly with LastPass, Keepass, and Bitwarden export files.

 ## Requirements